-The eight recipients of the Ontario Medal for Good Citizenship with the Honourable David C. Onley, Lieutenant Governor of Ontario (centre), and Monte Kwinter, MPP York Centre (left) representing Michael Coteau, Minister of Citizenship and Immigration.
+The eight recipients of the Ontario Medal for Good Citizenship with the Honourable David C. Onley, Lieutenant Governor of Ontario (centre), and Monte Kwinter, MPP York Centre (left) representing Michael Coteau, Minister of Citizenship, Immigration and International Trade.

 This year’s recipients of the Ontario Medal for Good Citizenship were recognized at a ceremony at Queen’s Park in Toronto by the Honourable David C. Onley, the Lieutenant Governor of Ontario.